 The Municipality will identify any development applications that will impact areas containing registered archaeological sites or lands of archaeological potential.
 Archaeological site locations and areas of archaeological potential will be determined by the Municipality based on registered site data and potential screening criteria provided to the Municipality by the Province.
 Development and site alteration shall not be permitted on lands containing archaeological resources or areas of archaeological potential unless significant archaeological resources have been conserved.
-The Municipality supports the preparation of a county-wide archaeological resources.
+The Municipality supports the preparation of a county-wide archaeological management plan to assist lower tier municipalities in conserving archeological resources.
 The interests of Aboriginal communities shall be considered in all matters related to the conservation of archaeological resources.